Biometric Records Section (BRS) – (804) 674-6746

 May I “open carry” a firearm in Virginia?

 A firearm may be carried openly in Virginia except where prohibited by statute.
-Please refer to Sections 18.2-279 to 18.2-311.2.
-The Code of Virginia may be searched at http://law.lis.virginia.gov/vacode.
+Please refer to VA Code §§ 18.2-279 to 18.2-311.2.
+The Code of Virginia may be searched at https://law.lis.virginia.gov/vacode.

 What is the legal age to purchase or possess a firearm?

 A person must be at least 18 years of age to purchase a rifle or shotgun.
 To purchase a handgun from a licensed firearms dealer, you must be at least 21 years of age, pursuant to federal law.
-For statutory regulations concerning underage persons possessing firearms, refer to Virginia Code Section18.2-308.7, possession or transportation of certain firearms by persons under the age of eighteen.
+For statutory regulations concerning underage persons possessing firearms, refer to VA Code § 18.2-308.7, possession or transportation of certain firearms by persons under the age of eighteen.